 - Rubber Hood

-- Dual meter mount (standard with 2nd probe)
+- Dual meter mount (free with 2nd CR probe)

-- Long reach meter mount extension bar (free with 2nd probe)
+- Long reach meter mount extension bar (optional ~ £135)

 The CR-300RH or CR-300 should be factory recalibrated/re-certified every year to two years, depending on usage and storage, or when obvious issue are found (after physical shock to the probe for example).